cmd-f-hackthon/MapMe/README.md

 - Linda

 ## 🌟 Project Overview
+Traditional methods of preserving memories often lack spatial context, making them less vivid.
+We wanted to address this by placing a focus on location-based journaling.

-MapMe is a web application that helps users discover and share locations with an interactive mapping experience.
-Built during the cmd-f 2025 hackathon, this project combines modern web technologies to create a seamless user experience for location-based interactions.
+MapMe is a web application that allows users to journal their memories with an interactive mapping experience.
+It was built during the cmd-f 2025 hackathon.

 ## 🚀 Tech Stack
 ### Frontend